-From the above table and diagram, we can see that the plant has reached the minimum availability of 95 % for several months since COD.
+rom the above table and diagram, we can see that the plant has reached the minimum availability of 95 % for several months since COD.
 We note that the plant did not reach the minimum availability in January 2022, May 2022 and July 2022 with a deviation of 4 % to 7 % from the guaranteed availability.

 We also note that the plant did not meet the guaranteed availability in November 2021, but this is due to the fact that the plant was only in operation for 19 days, resulting in a misstatement of 68.81% availability.

 Harmattan cannot confirm whether the power plant's unavailability was due to unscheduled maintenance, as only 3 unscheduled events were reported.
 The Operator has indicated that the availability of the power plant was mainly affected by load shedding.
 Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm that the unavailability was due solely to load shedding.

-Durbanville Performance Ratio Vs Forecast
+Durbanville Performance Ratio vs Forecast

 The following table and chart compare the Scada Performance Ratio with the monthly forecast P50 PR of the Helioscope Forecast report.